Locally finite-dimensional central division algebras over function fields of curves over m-local fields, criterion for normality: Abstract

 \section{Abstract}

-Let $K _{m}$ be an $m$-local field with an $m$-th residue field $K _{0}$, for some integer $m > 0$, and let $K/K _{m}$ be a field extension of transcendence degree trd$(K/K _{m}) \le 1$.
-This paper shows that if $K _{0}$ is a field of finite Diophantine dimension (for example, a finitely-generated extension of a finite or a pseudo-algebraically closed perfect field $E$), then the absolute Brauer $p$-dimension abrd$_{p}(K)$ of $K$ is finite, for every prime number $p$.
-Thus it turns out that if $R$ is an associative locally finite-dimensional (abbr., LFD) central division $K$-algebra, then it is a normally locally finite algebra over $K$, that is, every nonempty finite subset $Y$ of $R$ is contained in a finite-dimensional central $K$-subalgebra $\mathcal{R}_{Y}$ of $R$.
+Let $K _{m}$ be an $m$-local field with an $m$-th residue field $K _{0}$, for some integer $m > 0$, and let $K/K _{m}$ be a field extension of transcendence degree $1$.
+The paper under review shows that if $K _{0}$ is a field of finite Diophantine dimension ddim$(K _{0})$, and $R$ is an associative locally finite-dimensional central division $K$-algebra, then $R$ is a normally locally finite algebra over $K$, that is, every nonempty finite subset $Y$ of $R$ is contained in a finite-dimensional central $K$-subalgebra $\mathcal{R}_{Y}$ of $R$.